 If you don’t yet have a card that earns Marriott points, it’s a good time to get one.

 American Express and Chase offer a variety of Marriott cards with stellar sign-up and welcome offers.
-The super premium Marriott Bonvoy Brilliant™ American Express® Card, for example, gives you the chance to Earn 75,000 Bonus Marriott Bonvoy Points after you use your new Card to make $3,000 in purchases within the first 3 months..
-That points stash should is enough to purchase up to five free nights in a Category 3 Italian hotel.
+The super premium Marriott Bonvoy Brilliant™ American Express® Card, for example, offers the following welcome bonus: Earn 75,000 Bonus Marriott Bonvoy Points after you use your new Card to make $3,000 in purchases within the first 3 months.
+That points stash should be enough to purchase up to five free nights in a Category 3 Italian hotel.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.